imeckler/mote/README.md

 - `MoteNextHole`

   Jumps the cursor to the next hole and displays bindings in scope in the hole as well as the goal type.
+I recommend binding this to `option+k`.

 - `MotePrevHole`

   Jumps the cursor to the previous hole and displays bindings in scope in the hole as well as the goal type.
+I recommend binding this to `option+j`.

 - `Casex`